-The World N.1 in driving assistance systems, Valeo already equips 1/3 of new vehicles sold across all markets.
+The world number 1 in driving assistance systems, Valeo already equips 1/3 of new vehicles sold across all markets.
 This strong position results from a systemic and transdisciplinary approach.
-Today, Valeo owns the most comprehensive product portfolio required for producing the complete architecture of driving assistance systems: sensors, cameras, advanced software, artificial intelligence (AI) or even cyber-security.
+Today, Valeo owns the most comprehensive product portfolio required for producing the complete architecture of adavanced driving assistance systems (ADAS): sensors, cameras, advanced software, artificial intelligence (AI) or even cyber-security.

 To ensure the safety of passengers and gradually pave the way for autonomous driving, vehicles are increasingly offering ADAS functions – from automatic emergency braking in the event of danger, to monitoring driver alertness, maintaining the vehicle in the correct lane, adapting speed automatically or adjustable lighting.
 To better understand the environment in which the vehicle operates, and to make safe driving autonomous, Valeo is focusing its strategy on the research and development of sensors that can be integrated into the vehicle, to become its ‘eyes and ears’.

 A pioneer in driving assistance systems, Valeo developed its first ADAS sensors in the 1990s, initially to provide parking assistance.
 The portfolio then gradually extended to include other functions.
-From now on, driving assistance systems consist of a multitude of sensors produced on a large scale: ultrasound, radar cameras or even the first automobile LiDAR (Light Detection and Ranging) produced in large series.
+Today, driving assistance systems include a multitude of sensors produced on a large scale: ultrasonic, radar cameras or even the first mass-produced automotive LiDAR (Light Detection and Ranging).

-These sensors allow the vehicle to perceive its surroundings acutely, making driving safer and easier.
-Other Valeo innovations include the 360 Vue® multi-camera system, which can detect obstacles around the vehicle during manoeuvres and parking, while the rain-lighting-humidity sensor activates and automatically adjusts several functions by measuring the volume of precipitation and the level of ambient light.
+These ADAS sensors allow the vehicle to acutely perceive its surroundings, making driving safer and easier.
+Other Valeo innovations include the 360 Vue® multi-camera system, which can detect obstacles around the vehicle during manoeuvers and parking, while the rain-lighting-humidity sensor activates and automatically adjusts several functions by measuring the volume of precipitation and the level of ambient light.

-Beyond sensors, Valeo is also fast becoming leader in the fast-growing domain controller market.
+Beyond ADAS sensors, Valeo is also fast becoming the leader in the rapidly growing domain controller market.
 These supercomputers aggregate all the vehicle software, thus ensuring the operation of the entire ADAS system.

 Level 3